6 Frank Lloyd Wright Must-See Buildings

 The architect was reluctant to design two buildings on the SC Johnson campus downtown because he liked to set his work in nature.
 But he reached a compromise with the CEO by building nature indoors.
 A forest of dendriform (treelike) support columns steals the show in the Administration Building.
 Windows and ceilings made from more than 43 miles of Pyrex glass tubing allow the sun to shine in while distorting the view of the industrial campus outside.

-If you go The free 90-minute tours (available March through December) lead you through a Willy Wonka-like world of underground hallways to the Administration Building and the 15-level Research Tower (also designed by Wright), where scientists developed products like Raid, Glade and Pledge.
+If you go Free 90-minute tours lead you through a Willy Wonka-like world of underground hallways to the Administration Building and the 15-level Research Tower (also designed by Wright), where scientists developed products like Raid, Glade and Pledge.
 Check the website for tour dates. scjohnson.com

 - Photo courtesy of Frank Lloyd Wright Trust.
 Photographer: Tim Long.